Skip to main content

 About the measles vaccine

-The most common vaccine for measles is MMR, which protects against measles, mumps, and rubella.
+The most common vaccine for measles is MMR.
+This vaccine protects you from three diseases: measles, mumps, and rubella.
 The MMR vaccine is very safe and effective.
-Two doses of MMR vaccine are about 97% effective at preventing measles; one dose is about 93% effective.
+Two doses of MMR vaccine are about 97% effective at preventing measles.
+One dose is about 93% effective.

-Children should receive two doses of MMR vaccine starting with the first dose at 12-15 months of age, and the second dose at 4-6 years of age or at least 28 days following the first dose.
+• Children need 2 doses of MMR vaccine.
+First dose: 12-15 months of age.
+Second dose: 4-6 years of age, or at least 28 days after the first dose.

-People who are born during or after 1957 who do not have evidence of immunity against measles should get at least one dose of MMR vaccine.
+• Adults: If you were born in 1957 or later and do not have evidence of immunity against measles, you should get at least one dose of MMR vaccine.

 If you’ve had two doses of MMR vaccine, you don’t need a booster.
-CDC considers people who received two doses of measles vaccine as children according to the U.S. vaccination schedule protected for life.
+The vaccine protection lasts for life.

 Adults need at least one dose of measles vaccine, unless they have evidence of immunity.
-Healthy adults with one documented MMR vaccine are considered protected for life.
+If you are a healthy adult with one documented MMR vaccine, you are fully protected.
+International travelers and healthcare workers need 2 doses.
 If you are unsure of your vaccine history or just want peace of mind, it is safe to get another MMR vaccine.
-Health care workers should have two documented vaccines as proof of immunity.

 If you're not sure whether you were vaccinated, talk with your doctor.
-More information about who needs measles vaccine.
+Find more information about who needs measles vaccine.

 Vaccine safety and monitoring:

 Research has shown that the measles vaccine (MMR) is safe.
-Getting vaccinated is much safer than getting any of the three diseases the vaccine protects against.
+Getting vaccinated is much safer than getting measles, mumps, or rubella.

 Like any medication, the measles vaccine (MMR) may cause side effects.
 Most are mild: